Leaseholder information and services

 What should I do if my property is damaged as a result of a leak?

-If the structure or fabric of your flat is damaged you should make a claim to ASPEN under the building insurance policy.
-If your property is damaged by a leakage of water or from another cause originating from a different property (such as an upstairs flat), you will still need to submit a claim in your own name to ASPEN for the damage within your flat.
-You may also make a claim against the Council, and the Council's insurers will consider your claim.
+If the structure or fabric of your flat is damaged you should make a claim to PROTECTOR under the building insurance policy.
+If your property is damaged by a leakage of water or from another cause originating from a different property (such as an upstairs flat), you will still need to submit a claim in your own name to PROTECTOR for the damage within your flat.
+You may also make a claim against the council, and the council's insurers will consider your claim.
 If your contents and personal belongings (such as carpets and furniture) are damaged, you should make a claim on your contents insurance policy, as the building insurance does not cover your contents.

 If you don't have contents insurance and you feel that your neighbour is responsible, you can only make a claim against them if you can prove they have been negligent.
 This means that if the leak was an accident or you cannot prove it was the result of negligence then you will not be able to make a claim.